Bachelor of Arts in Gender, Women's, & Sexuality Studies

 If you wish to take a course for GWSS credit that has not been previously approved, you must e-mail the GWSS advisor the following information: course number, course title, instructor's name, course description.
 The advisor may request a copy of the syllabus before reaching a decision.
 Our general guidelines are that 50% or more of the course content must be on gender and sexuality and that, as much as possible, the student's written work should engage issues of gender and sexuality.
 We do not allow students to obtain GWSS credit for courses without significant gender/sexuality content by completing a paper on gender.

 For the minor, all courses beyond Introduction to Gender, Women's, and Sexuality Studies (GWSS:1001) must be upper-level (generally but not always above 3000 level).
 For the major, most courses beyond Introduction to Gender, Women's, and Sexuality Studies (GWSS:1001) and Diversity and Power in the US (GWSS:1002) must be upper-level; we will allow up to two electives (6 credit hours) below the 3000 level, provided they have a GWSS department number.

 For double majors, students may count three (3) courses towards credits for both departments.

 How to Declare a Major

 Students advised at the Academic Advising Center (C210 Pomerantz Center) may declare or change majors in that office.
-Students with a declared major in a CLAS department may declare or change majors at the Office of Academic Programs & Student Development (120 Schaeffer Hall).
+Students with a declared major in a CLAS department may declare or change majors at CLAS Undergraduate Programs (120 Schaeffer Hall).
 Students are generally assigned an advisor when the major is declared; in some cases, students visit with the departmental office of the major to ask for or change advisors.